dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 </VersionBlock>

-All of these strategies are inheirited via from dbt-postgres.
+All of these strategies are inherited via from dbt-postgres.

 ## Performance optimizations